MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 You see the following information in the validation report:

 Disk `<identifier>` connected to node `<nodename>` returned a SCSI Port Association and the corresponding enclosure device couldn't be found.
-The hardware isn't compatible with Storage Spaces Direct (S2D), contact the hardware vendor to verify support for SCSI Enclosure Services (SES).
+The hardware isn't compatible with Storage Spaces Direct (S2D).
+Contact the hardware vendor to verify support for SCSI Enclosure Services (SES).

 The issue is with the HPE SAS expander card that lies between the disks and the HBA card.
 The SAS expander creates a duplicate ID between the first drive connected to the expander and the expander itself.
 This issue has been resolved in [HPE Smart Array Controllers SAS Expander Firmware: 4.02](https://support.hpe.com/hpsc/swd/public/detail?sp4ts.oid=7304566&swItemId=MTX_ef8d0bf4006542e194854eea6a&swEnvOid=4184#tab3).

 ## Intel SSD DC P4600 series has a nonunique NGUID